X-lab2017/oss101/Assignments/Assignment-typo-for-cloud-computing.md

 In fact, the form of that last question is closely based on a real incident that happened in August 2001 on the linux-kernel mailing list (lkml).
 I (Eric) was the one asking the question that time.
 I was seeing mysterious lockups on a Tyan S2462 motherboard.
 The list members supplied the critical information I needed to solve them.

 By asking the question in the way I did, I gave people something to chew on; I made it easy and attractive for them to get involved.
 I demonstrated respect for my peers' ability and invited them to consult with me as a peer.
-I also demoestrated respect for the value of their time by telling them the blind alleys I had already run down.
+I also demonstrated respect for the value of their time by telling them the blind alleys I had already run down.

 Afterwards, when I thanked everyone and remarked how well the process had worked, an lkml member observed that he thought it had worked not because I'm a "name" on that list, but because I asked the question in the proper form.